automaticanalysis/automaticanalysis/README.md

    - *directory_conventions/spmtoolsdir*: Path to external/custom SPM toolboxes

  - Parallel processing:
-   - *directory_conventions/qsubscheduler*: MATLAB function to set up qsub scheduler to execute jobs in the cluster (should be in your MATLAB path)
    - *directory_conventions/poolprofile*: MATLAB function to create cluster profile for parallel processing in a local job (should be in your MATLAB path)

 # Get started